-Located on Conlan Circle, the Conlan building was the first to be named by Smoky Bissell in honor of a person he has known and admired.
+Located on Conlan Circle, the Conlan building was the first to be named by Smoky Bissell (primary developer of Ballantyne) in honor of a person he has known and admired.
 David Conlan is one of Smoky’s closest confidants, both personally and professionally.

 Also known as Offices on Six, the Corporate Villas was the first office space available on the east side of Ballantyne Corporate Park.
 The six, two-story villa-like buildings line North Community House Road along the 6th hole of The Golf Club at Ballantyne.

 Named for Emily and John Crawford, “good friends.
 He, a great sportsman, and she, a most creative woman.”
 The main lobby boasts seven original pieces by Georgia artist Winston Wiant, also the daughter of Emily and John Crawford.
 Winston’s artwork was purchased by the building’s largest tenant, Liberty Mutual, for display in its offices.

 Completed March 2001

 Dedicated to Edgar and Louise Cullman.
 Great friends and contributors to the good of all.